wo-language/wo/justifications.md

 And it's hard to do something about the inconsistent capitalization in functions.
 There certainly shouldn't be both "Init" and "init" in the same file, though.
 Nonetheless, Wo uses camelCase function and variable names.

+### Renaming package methods

+I also want to rename some common methods in the standard library.
+For example,

+- `ConcatFormat` for `SprintF` in `fmt`

 ## Syntax Features

+### error handling

+> We believe that coupling exceptions to a control structure, as in the try-catch-finally idiom, results in convoluted code.
+It also tends to encourage programmers to label too many ordinary errors, such as failing to open a file, as exceptional.

+Sure, but you don't need to overcompensate.
+An error doesn't deserve multiple extra lines to remind you, even more than the main plot.
+Errors are still secondary, basically an after-thought, for better or for worse (Yes, I dream of a language with errors in mind first).
+A miniscule check is actually enough, since you don't need to be constantly reminded by it as it is not essential to the flow of the logic of your code, while still letting you ask "is this error checked?" and then easily seeing that it is because you're looking for it.
+This situation is not one typical of over abstraction, it's a perfect example of something that should be reduced to improve readability by hightlighting what matters

 ### interface{}

 I chose `<T>` for `interface{T}`.
 I considered something like `~`, but you can't wrap around with that.
 There was also `#{}`, but the shortness of `<>` was more attractive.
 Tags are a symbol that are not used in Go and is already associated with types.